OpenPrinting/openprinting.github.io/docs/foomatic-recommendation-quality.md

 | + resolution (feature engineering complete) | 79.8% | 0.969 | 0.935 |
 | **+ IDF, evidence damping, conflict penalties** | **0.0%** | **0.814** | **0.393** |

-Measured over the 19,606 recommendations actually displayed (top-3 per printer).
+Rows through "feature engineering complete" are measured over all retained top-10 recommendations, the pipeline's historical diagnostic basis.
+The final row, and every current-state figure in this document, is measured over the 19,606 recommendations actually displayed (top-3 per printer); on that displayed basis, pre-correction saturation was 86.8% (17,212 of 19,827).
 The score histogram changed from a single spike (17,212 of 19,827 at 1.0) to a spread distribution peaking at 0.9 and reaching down to 0.3.